Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Proof of Proposition

-Let $\bP_{\nu_1,\pi}$ and $\bP_{\nu_2,\pi}$ denote the probability measures on the canonical bandit model induced by the $T$-round interaction between $\pi$ and $\nu_1$, and $\pi$ and $\nu_2$, respectively.
+Let $\mathbb{P}_{\nu_1,\pi}$ and $\mathbb{P}_{\nu_2,\pi}$ denote the probability measures on the canonical bandit model induced by the $T$-round interaction between $\pi$ and $\nu_1$, and $\pi$ and $\nu_2$, respectively.
 Finally, we have

-where the second inequality is owing to the Bretagnolle–Huber inequality, the third inequality is due to the Lemma 15.1 in \citet{lattimore2020bandit}, the forth inequality is due to the definition of the noise distribution (i.e., $\mathcal{N}(0,1/N)$) of the super arm.
+where $\text{KL}$ denotes the KL divergence, the second inequality is owing to the Bretagnolle–Huber inequality, the third inequality is due to the Lemma 15.1 in \citet{lattimore2020bandit}, the fourth inequality is due to the definition of the noise distribution (i.e., $\mathcal{N}(0,1/N)$) of the super arm.
 Finally, select $\Delta =\sqrt{\frac{K^N-1}{4TN}} \wedge \frac{1}{2}$, based on the above result, we have $(i = 1\text{~or~}2)$

 \end{proof}